 Data Analysis for Engineers (15 credits)

-Deepen your expertise with applied modules in analysis and design of typical geotechnical, hydraulic and structural forms, with computational analysis techniques and management.
-Undertake the design of urban infrastructure.
+Take applied modules in analysis and design of typical geotechnical, hydraulic and structural forms, using computational analysis techniques and management.
+You will undertake the design of urban infrastructure.

 Individual project (30 credits)

 The Engineer in society: Infrastructure for Net Zero (15 credits)

 Finite Element Analysis of Structures (15 credits)

 Geotechnical Engineering (15 credits)